Let’s create ten major new parks for London!

 London has just half the green space it needs for a population its size.
 And yet there are many green spaces in London which are just sitting idle – at best ignored, at worst deliberately run down by owners and coming under threat from development.

-Here we feature the first eight of our proposed new parks.
-These are amazing green and protected sites which have been undervalued by the authorities – but which local communities want to bring back into use and turn into new parks – and we want to help them do that.
+These are amazing green and protected sites which have been undervalued, simply left doing nothing – but which local communities want to bring back into use and turn into new parks – and we want to help them do that.

 How can you help?

 - Are you angered at seeing a green space near you neglected, derelict or simply not used?
-Please tell firstname.lastname@example.org: maybe it could also become one of our new parks.
+Tell email@example.com: maybe it could also become one of our new parks.

-- Please support one of the local groups we’re working with by asking to join their mailing list.
-Find out more about the local campaigns below and email email@example.com and we can put you in touch.
+- Support one of the local groups we’re working with by asking to join their mailing list.
+Find out more about the local campaigns below and email firstname.lastname@example.org and we can put you in touch.

-- Please spread the word by sharing our posts on Twitter and Instagram @CPRELondon.
+- Spread the word by sharing our posts on Twitter and Instagram @CPRELondon.

 The stories for each ‘new park’ site are very different.
 One of the sites we feature here – a huge set of community playing fields – was so run down the council nearly gave it away.
 Other sites we feature have been bought up by speculators, fenced off and allowed to become derelict in the hope that after time local residents will have forgotten about them and they will be able to gain planning permission to build on them.
 In many cases the owners or custodians have failed to manage the site effectively; or residents won’t even know it’s there because the community is effectively or physically excluded from the site.